 Our Nominating and Governance Committee evaluates all director candidates in accordance with the director qualification standards described in our Governance Guidelines, which require that a majority of the Board must be independent directors under the general independence standards of the NYSE listing standards and under our Governance Guidelines.
 Our Nominating and Governance Committee evaluates all candidates' qualifications to serve as members of the Board based on the skills and characteristics of individual Board members as well as the composition of the Board as a whole.
 In addition, our Nominating and Governance Committee will evaluate a candidate's independence, diversity, age, skills, and experience in the context of the Board's needs.
-Our Nominating and Governance Committee does not assign specific weights to particular criteria and no particular criteria are necessarily applicable to all prospective nominees and directors other than having the highest standards of business and professional conduct.
+Our Nominating and Governance Committee to all prospective nominees and directors other than having the highest standards of business and professional conduct.